MateiSarivan/MandelbrotSet/README.md

 This only works properly if you have used a virtual environemnt.
 You simply have to delete the environemnt with:

     >conda env remove -n manset_env

+If you have not created an environment:

+    >conda remove manset

+If you have installed using the ***setup.py*** file:

+    >pip uninstall manset

 All the generated file will remain on your computer.